Shyne: Political career

 In May 2010, Shyne was appointed the Belize Music and Goodwill Ambassador.
 Over the years, he brought Combs, Kanye West, and J. Prince to Belize and promoted cultural initiatives for Belizean youth.

 In October 2012, Shyne, who was critical of the Obama administration, endorsed Republican nominee Mitt Romney in the U.S. presidential election, faulting former U.S. president Barack Obama for not doing anything to prevent the rapper's deportation to Belize.
 Asked if black voters should vote based on race alone, Shyne said: "I don't believe in all that, if you're Black you get a pass."

 In 2020, Shyne was nominated by the center-right Belize United Democratic Party to stand as a candidate for the Belize House of Representatives in the Belize City-based Mesopotamia constituency in the 2020 Belizean general election.
 On November 11, 2020, Barrow won the House of Representatives seat for Mesopotamia.
 Part of his platform was to strengthen Belizean governance with increased penalties for those who commit crimes, to raise the salaries of its police, to strengthen the judicial system so as to address violent crime, and for the government to provide student loans at low interest rates.

 Shyne was subsequently also appointed the Opposition Leader in the House of Representatives and the leader of the Belize United Democratic Party, in both June 2021 (until September 2021) and February 2022.
 He returned to the US for a state visit in August 2021, meeting with US politicians.
-The Atlanta City Council dесlаrеd Аuguѕt 20, 2021, Ѕhуnе Ваrrоw Dау "fоr hіѕ dеdісаtіоn, соmmіtmеnt аnd ѕеrvісе tо the grеаt реорlе оf Веlіzе, Сеntrаl Аmеrіса."
+The Atlanta City Council declared August 20, 2021, Shyne Barrow Day "for his dedication, commitment and service to the great people of Belize, Centrra America."

+In January 2022, during an appearance on a Channel 7 talkshow, Barrow accused Prime Minister Johnny Briceño of involvement with drug cartels and made reference to the conviction of Briceño's father and other family members on drug trafficking charges.
+Briceño demanded a public retraction of Barrow's comments and threatened to sue both Barrow and Channel 7 for defamation.
+In January 2024, in response to Briceño progressing legal action, Barrow stated that Briceño was trying to "rewrite history – his father, uncle, cousin were all drug traffickers; to me that amounts to cartel", but stated his comments were taken out of context and were part of an argument as to why his own criminal history should not be a bar to political office.

 In 2025, Barrow's United Democratic Party split into two factions before the general election, and Barrow lost his seat in the House of Representatives to Lee Mark Chang, a UDP member affiliated with the Alliance for Democracy faction who ran against him.